HardTech Forum

 But in 2025, it was time to evolve.

-My goal was to keep the community-first spirit of the original meetup while elevating it with a cohesive design system that reflects the Forum’s growing reach and influence.
+The goal was to preserve the meetup’s grassroots spirit while elevating it with a cohesive identity that reflected its growing reach and influence as it expanded into San Francisco and Seattle.